samhains/samhains.github.io/blog/_posts/temp/2018-09-13-nuclear-energy-taxonomy-entries.md

 **Taxonomy**<br>

 **PAGE 1**<br>
-**Introduction** - A paragraph introducing the world. mankind of thoughtless use of high technologies.<br>
+**Introduction** - A paragraph introducing the Radioactive Forest, the quest and the struggle to survive in a world scarred by mankind thoughtless use of high technologies.<br>
 **Setting** - The game takes place in a radioactive forest inside the warmer regions of "The Zone".
 The "Zone" is an alternate reality version of the 'Zone of alienation' surrounding the Zaporizhia Power Plant after a fictitious meltdown, which contaminated the surrounding area with radiation, causing strange otherworldly changes in local fauna, flora, and the laws of physics.

-Hundreds of stray dogs have learned to survive in the woods around the exclusion zone – mainly descendants of those left behind after the nuclear disaster, when residents were banned from taking their beloved pets to safety.

 **Objective** - Still needs work.
 I need to decide if I will stick with the radio-active dogs theme rather than just working within the more familiar 'illegal explorer/artefact scavenger/stalker' play style that fits more naturally with the format.
 Options:
 - The dogs on a pilgrimage to a Corium mass beneath the forest reactor, an extremely radioactive waste monolith that is said to illicit a profound near-death experiences.